2-1-1 Fact Sheet

 What are the benefits of 2-1-1?

-2-1-1 providers open access to information for community members, service providers and other community stakeholders to a broad array of community services.
+2-1-1 can provide information on and connect community members, service providers, and other community stakeholders to a broad array of community services offered throughout the community.
 Additionally, 2-1-1 provides vital trend information regarding community needs and demographics to aid planning efforts.

 How many Californians have access to 2-1-1?